grafana/grafana-operator/documentation/Amazon-Managed-Grafana/ReadMe.md

 ### Reading keys for accessing Amazon Managed Grafana from AWS Secrets Manager

-Today Grafana Operator supports Kubernetes role, rolebinding, service account mechanisms to access other kubernetes resources.
+Today Grafana operator supports Kubernetes role, rolebinding, service account mechanisms to access other kubernetes resources.
 We need to add a mechanism to allow Grafana Operator to read API keys for remote Grafana Instance from a secret store such as AWS Secrets Manager using [external-secrets](https://github.com/external-secrets/external-secrets).

-For a demonstration standpoing, after `external-secrets` helm is installed, step 1 is the create a secret for AWS credentials :
+For a demonstration standpoint, after `external-secrets` helm is installed,

+> Step 1 is the create a secret for AWS credentials :

 ```.bash
 kubectl create secret generic aws-secret \